-Any of the following commonly-found items can be used as tools to help teach fundamental math skills like adding and subtracting:
+Any of the following commonly-found items can be used as tools to help teach fundamental math skills such as adding and subtracting:

-Parents and Educators play an important role in influencing and being a role model for children by providing opportunities for children to learn and develop new skills.
+Parents and educators play an important role in early childhood development by providing opportunities for children to learn and develop new skills.
 Adults need to allow children to direct their own play and support them by enhancing or extending their play.
-Children need opportunities to:
+In order to give children the best chance to develop their math skills, adults must give them opportunities to:

 - Discover and create.